501st-alpha1/dwolla.net-v2/README.md

 Initially written by [David Stancu](http://davidstancu.me) (david@dwolla.com).

+Rewrite for v2 API by [Scott Weldon](https://scott-weldon.com) (open-source@scott-weldon.com).

 ## License

 Copyright (c) 2015 Dwolla Inc, David Stancu
+Copyright (c) 2016 Outlyer Technologies, Scott Weldon

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal